ultrabug/py3status/py3status/modules/README.md

                             wwan_status {
                             }

-                         An alternative configuration with in which only 4G is show in 'good' color and IP address display is not desired:
+                         An alternative configuration in which only 4G networks are displayed in 'good' color and IP address display is not desired:

                             wwan_status {